getlantern/messaging-android/README.md

 ### /cba/[timestamp]/[d/[identityKey]|g/[groupId]]
 An index of Contacts by most recent activity.
 A given Contact will appear only once in this index.

-### /m/[senderIdentityKey]/[timestamp]/[messageId]
+### /m/[senderIdentityKey]/[messageId]
 The full content of all Messages are stored here, including both sent and received messages.
-The timestamp is the sent time of the message.
 The messageId is an id that's unique for messages sent from the given senderIdentityKey (in practice it's a type 4 UUID).

 ### /cm/[d/[identityKey]|g/[groupId]]/[timestamp]/[senderIdentityKey]/[messageId]
 An index of all messages for a given Contact, by the sent timestamp of the message.